-5.126 Residential and commercial uses (comprising retail, restaurant, business and leisure uses) with the creation of a new east-west pedestrian/cycle route connecting Pascal Street to the railway viaduct and the wider Nine Elms area to the north of the railway, and reuse of the railway arches immediately adjacent to the site for commercial uses.
+5.117 Residential and commercial uses (comprising retail, restaurant, business and leisure uses) with the creation of a new east-west pedestrian/cycle route connecting Pascal Street to the railway viaduct and the wider Nine Elms area to the north of the railway, and reuse of the railway arches immediately adjacent to the site for commercial uses

-- 5.127 Open Space - The development of the Apex Site will be required to be well integrated with the Main Market site and Garden Heart Building through the creation of a high-quality public realm and network of public spaces which could accommodate outdoor market areas. - 5.128 Access Vehicle access to the Apex Site shall be from the existing roads beneath the viaduct to the northeast, which serves the Market.
-Pedestrian and cycle access from the north shall be provided through a separate arch. - to promote active travel through the provision of high-quality pedestrian and cycle routes linking the Nine Elms station on Wandsworth Road with the wider Nine Elms area to the north of the railway viaduct.
-A wayfinding strategy will be required, connecting and promoting active use of new public spaces and connections with Nine Elms Park and the wider area through integrating facilities and events. - 5.130 Public Transport The site is strategically located adjacent to the Nine Elms station and should provide high-quality pedestrian and cycle connections between the station and the wider Nine Elms area to the north of the railway viaduct. - 5.131 Relationship to the Main Market site The design of the Apex Site should seek to extend the food centric experience from the Garden Heart building on the Main Market site with provision for food related uses on the lower levels of the development and into the spaces below the rail viaduct over time.
+- 5.118 Open Space The development of the Apex Site will be required to be well integrated with the Main Market site and Garden Heart Building through the creation of a high-quality public realm and network of public spaces which could accommodate outdoor market areas. - 5.119 Access- Vehicle access to the Apex Site shall be from the existing roads beneath the viaduct to the northeast, which serves the Market.
+Pedestrian and cycle access from the north shall be provided through a separate arch. - 5.120 Active travel Development will be required to promote active travel through the provision of high-quality pedestrian and cycle routes linking the NLE station on Wandsworth Road with the wider Nine Elms area to the north of the railway viaduct.
+A wayfinding strategy will be required, connecting and promoting active use of new public spaces and connections with Nine Elms Park and the wider area through integrating facilities and events. - 5.121 Public Transport The site is strategically located adjacent to the NLE station and should provide high-quality pedestrian and cycle connections between the station and the wider Nine Elms area to the north of the railway viaduct. - 5.122 Relationship to the Main Market site The design of the Apex Site should seek to extend the food centric experience from the Garden Heart building on the Main Market site with provision for food related uses on the lower levels of the development and into the spaces below the rail viaduct over time.
 The Cultural Strategy for the site should give specific consideration to how it contributes to the Food and Horticultural Quarter.